iPaulPro/MPH-Dock/README.md

 Currently only Mac OS is supported, and the app is geared toward Mining Pool Hub Auto Exchange users.

 Plans include:
-- Better support for users that have use Auto Exchange enabled
+- Better support for users that don't use Auto Exchange
 - Look into Windows support
 - Add tab for Worker stats
 - Provide choices for menu bar display